 Greta Thunberg banned from Venice after dyeing Grand Canal green

-Greta Thunberg and members of the Extinction Rebellion group were banned from Venice for 48 hours and fined $178 each after dyeing the Grand Canal bright green.
-This protest was a retaliation after the Italian government’s opposition to ambitious climate measures at the COP30 summit in Brazil.
+Greta Thunberg and members of the Extinction Rebellion group have been banned from Venice for 48 hours and fined $178 each after dyeing the Grand Canal bright green.
+This protest was an act of retaliation after the Italian government’s opposition to ambitious climate measures at the COP30 summit in Brazil.

 In a mock funeral procession, adorned in red with veiled faces, the protest coincided with the conclusion of the environmental conference.
-The regional governor of Venice told The Independent that the protest was “a disrespectful act toward our city, its history, and its fragility.”
+A banner reading “Stop Ecocide” was also displayed from the Rialto Bridge and the dressed-up protestors walked slowly through crowds of tourists.
+Luca Zaia, the regional governor of Venice, told The Independent that the protest was “a disrespectful act toward our city, its history, and its fragility.”

-The activists claimed they used a dye which is environmentally harmless to criticise the progress of the world’s transition away from fossil fuels.
+However, the activists involved claimed they used a dye which is environmentally harmless to criticise the progress of the world’s transition away from fossil fuels.

-Venice is especially at risk in terms of the impacts of climate change.
-For example, Piazza San Marco floods approximately 250 times a year, a figure which has increased due to rising seas and storm surges.
-Experts warn the city could be submerged by 2100 as a result of the increasing sea levels.
+Venice is certainly fragile, since it is especially vulnerable to the impacts of climate change.
+For example, Piazza San Marco floods approximately 250 times a year, a figure which has only increased in the face of rising seas and storm surges.
+Experts have warned that the city could be submerged by 2100 as a result of the increasing sea levels, highlighting the dangers which the city will no doubt face in the future.

 This demonstration was only one in a series of protests at lakes, fountains and waterways over the span of 10 Italian cities

-This follows the absence of the United States at the COP30 summit, as well as the European Union’s initial threat to veto an already relatively weak agreement, before signing a deal which has received criticism for its lack of urgency regarding emissions cuts.
-A ‘road map’ to transition away from the use of fossil fuels will not be found in the agreement, despite over 80 countries advocating for this.
+This protest follows the absence of the United States at the COP30 summit, as well as the European Union’s initial threat to veto an already relatively weak agreement, before signing a deal which has received criticism for its lack of urgency regarding emissions cuts.
+A ‘road map’ to transition away from the use of fossil fuels will not be found in the agreement, despite more than 80 countries having advocated for this.

-There will be a separate proposal issued by the President of COP30, André Corrêa do Lago, and his team, which will include a fossil fuel transition plan, although this will have less of an impact than if such a deal had been accepted at a United Nations conference.
+There will be a separate proposal issued by the President of COP30, André Corrêa do Lago, and his team, which will include a fossil fuel transition plan, although there is no doubt that this will have less of an impact than if such a deal had been accepted at a United Nations conference.

-This demonstration was only one in a series of protests at lakes, fountains and waterways over the span of 10 Italian cities.
-It has drawn attention to the COP30 conference and its controversy as the summit reaches its conclusion.
+Furthermore, it is important to note that this demonstration was only one in a series of protests at lakes, fountains and waterways over the span of 10 Italian cities.
+It has drawn attention to the COP30 conference, and the controversy surrounding it, as the summit reaches its conclusion.

 Comments